psolymos/qpad-workshop/README.md

 > Note: this outline is preliminary and subject to change.

-Each day will consist of 3 sessions, roughly one hour each, with short break in between.
+Each day will consist of 3 sessions, roughly one hour each, with short breaks in between.

 | Session | Topic | Files |
 | --- | --- | :---: |